top of page

 Skullgrin.jpg

-Skullgrin goes by many names and is universally revered throughout all the lands and city-states of Aenya.
-He is often called Death, but mostly, he is referred to as "The Taker," as in, "he who takes life" or "he who takes those you love."
-Evoking his true name is considered bad form and is thought to bring about bad luck.
-While the Taker is dreaded by the young and healthy, to the sick, dying, and decrepit, he is a merciful god.
-To the fearful, he appears as a horned skull.
-To those who have accepted the inevitable, he is a kindly old man in black, tight-fitting clothes, usually wearing a skull-faced choker.
+Skullgrin is universally revered throughout the rural regions and city-states of Aenya.
+He is commonly referred to as Death, but also as "The Taker," as in "he who takes life" or "he who takes those you love."
+Evoking his true name is taboo and thought to bring about misfortune.
+While the Taker is dreaded by the young and healthy, to the sick, dying, and decrepit, he is the most merciful god.
+To the fearful, he appears as a horned skull, while to those who have accepted the inevitable, he appears as a kindly old man wearing black, tight-fitting clothes and a simple skull-faced choker.

-In The Princess of Aenya, Radia relates the story of her distant ancestor, Prince Kormin, who journeyed to the Underworld to free his recently deceased wife.
+In The Princess of Aenya, Radia tells the story of her distant ancestor, Prince Kormin, who journeys to the Underworld to rescue his recently deceased wife.
 While a guest in Death's domain, Kormin makes a remarkable discovery about life.

 Appearances: Ages of Aenya, The Princess of Aenya, The Feral Girl.

 Solos is venerated wherever the sun rules the heavens.
-The blazing celestial body in the sky is often called the Eye of Solos.
-In the Great White Flat, the Dead Zones of the West, and the desert Ocean dominating the Western hemisphere, Solos is a cruel overlord who desiccates every living thing.
-In the more hospitable regions of the Twilight Boundary, his adherents rely on the deity to nourish crop fields, while in the Dark Hemisphere, his influence is practically unknown.
+The blazing celestial body ruling the day is often called the Eye of Solos.
+In the Great White Flat, the Dead Zones, and the desert Ocean dominating the Western hemisphere, Solos is a cruel overlord who desiccates every living thing.
+In the more hospitable regions of the Twilight Boundary, his adherents rely on him to nourish crop fields, while in the Dark Hemisphere, his influence is practically unknown.

 According to Ilmarin lore, Solos is responsible for the first life form to develop on Aenya: the ilm flower.
-Seeing how his sister, Zoë, is lonely and without children, he takes up his hammer, Gravity, and forges Light.
+Seeing his sister, Zoë, lonely and in want of children, he takes up his hammer, Gravity, and forges Light.
+His Light washes over the barren landscapes of Aenya, allowing the earliest forms of vegetation to sprout.
 (The myth reinterprets the science of star formation taught to the Ilmar by Kjus).

-Centuries pass when the race of ilma (humans) lose respect for their mother and defile the Goddess (razing forests, polluting the waters and the atmosphere).
+Centuries later, the most beloved of Zöe's children, the ilma (humans), lose respect for their mother and defile the Goddess (razing her forests, polluting her waters, and suffocating her atmosphere).
 Watching from above, Solos flies into a terrible rage, immolating the sky and the land below and everything in it.
-The only ilma to survive are those the Goddess protects in her womb deep below the earth.
-(Again, the myth most likely refers to the historical period, c.
-0 BGM, when the sun expands into a red giant, resulting in a mass extinction event whereby 99% of all species perish).
+The only ilma to survive the Cataclysm are those she protects in her womb below the earth.
+(This myth most likely refers to the historical period, c.
+0 BGM, when the sun expands into a red giant, resulting in a mass extinction event during which 99% of all species perish.)

 Mentions and appearances: Ages of Aenya, The Feral Girl